CostEffectiveDeviceforAAD/A-Cost-Efficient-System-for-Neural-Tracking/README.md

 ### Sound Player Module
+For this system, [WAV Trigger](https://github.com/robertsonics/WAV-Trigger-Arduino-Serial-Library) is worked as Sound Player Module.
-During the AAD experiment, [WAV Trigger](https://github.com/robertsonics/WAV-Trigger-Arduino-Serial-Library) presents sound stimuli by retrieving commands from the sound trigger module.
+When the sound player module received a command signal from the sound trigger module, it played .wav files saved on a micro-SD card.

 See Arduino Serial Contol Tutorial to operate WAV Trigger
 >